SBGalvin/Crash-Course-in-R-for-Psychologists/README.md

 Presently this course is written in `R 3.6.2` Action of the toes.
 This will be updated to `R 4.0.0` in due course.

 ## CC-01 - Session 1
 This session is focused on getting to grips with R and Rstudio IDE.

 **Objectives**:
   - Learn how to write readable code
+  - R syntax
   - Introduce basic functions
   - Read a file
   - Perform a data summary
   - Perform a t-test and associated plots
-  - Export summaries as .csv tables
+  - Export summaries as .csv files

 The slide show is available as `CC-01-crash-course-in-R.pdf`.
 Exercises and practicals are included.
 Solution code to the practical is not available.

 **Package Dependencies**
 CC-01 requires functions from the `psych` and `readr` packages.
 These can be installed using directions in `CC-01-01_Installing-packages.R`